Littleunidragon/evol_sim/README.md

 ## Getting Started:

-1. Install Python if not already installed.
+1. Install Python 3.11.4 if not already installed.
 You can download Python from the [official website](https://www.python.org/).
+Python should be added to PATH!
 2. Clone or download the repository to your local machine.
 3. Install the required dependencies using the provided `requirements.txt` file.
    ```bash